 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dell has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dell a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The population of Dell is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.42% of adults in Dell have a bachelor's degree or even advanced degree.
+The citizens of Dell are very well educated compared to the average community in the nation: 35.42% of adults in Dell have a bachelor's degree or even advanced degree.

 The per capita income in Dell in 2022 was $40,456, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $161,824 for a family of four.
 However, Dell contains both very wealthy and poor people as well.